nforgeio/neonKUBE/TEST-VERSION.md

 **IMPORTANT!**

-Before commiting any changes on Windows, be sure to:
+Before commiting any changes **on Windows**, be sure to:

 1. Undo changes to: **product-version.txt**
 2. Undo any changes to: **ALL PROJECT FILES**

 The last step is very important because the `neon-nuget-local.ps1` script updates the package version for all published projects.

+Before commiting any changes **on OS/X**, be sure to:

+1. Undo any changes to: **ALL PROJECT FILES**

+The last step is very important because you don't want to commit references to locally published test packages.